 It articulates our new way of working as a ‘real-world regulator’, which is to be firm and fair in applying the principles of good regulatory practice while being grounded in te ao Māori.

 It means working with people so they understand the rules and how to be safe, taking action when we need to and basing our decisions on the best data, insights and evidence.
 It’s all about reducing risk and preventing harm.

-As the lead regulator for land transport in New Zealand, our purpose is to ensure the land transport system is safe, effective, efficient and functions well for everyone in New Zealand.
+As the lead regulator for land transport in New Zealand, our purpose is to ensure the land transport system is safe, effective, efficient and functions well for everyone.

 Tū ake, tū māia outlines five key capability shifts that will support the delivery of our regulatory role over the next five years.
-These shifts bring a focus to good regulatory practice so that we can target our efforts in the areas where we think we can have the greatest impact.
+These shifts bring a focus to good regulatory practice so we can target our efforts in the areas we think can have the greatest impact.